Adithya-Gururaj/SMS-Spam-Detection/README.md

 # Movie-Recommendation-System
-Simple Movie Recommendation system using NLTK and Sklearn libraries.
+SMS Spam message detection system using NLTK and Sklearn libraries.
 Project that taught me a lot about NLP : Vectorization, Sparse Matrix, Text Processing, TF-IDF and Data Pipelines